topcoder-platform/learning-paths-api/src/utils/course-generator/README.md

 ```
 A description of this file format:
 - `id` : Topcoder's unique ID for this certification (assigned by this tool)
-- `key` : provider's unique identifier for this certification among all of the provider's certifications
+- `key` : provider's unique name for this certification among all of the provider's certifications
 - `providerName` : Topcoder's name (case sensitive) for the learning resource provider
-- `providerCertificationId` : provider's unique ID of the certification
+- `providerCertificationId` : provider's unique ID for the certification
 - `title` : provider's given title for this certification
 - `certification` : provider's description of this certification
 - `completionHours` : the number of hours the provider estimates this certification will require
 - `courses` : an array of unique provider course names that must be completed to earn this certification
 - `state` : the state of this certification in Topcoder's learning paths, currently either `active` or `coming-soon`.
 Only certifications in the `active` state will be generated to the metadata file by this tool.
 - `category` : the Topcoder learning path category for this certification (valid values still TBD)

+Data from the provider's source files has to be collected and added manually to the `certifications.json` file.
+Some data, for example in the case of freeCodeCamp, is located in JavaScript source files, such as `config/certification-settings.ts`.

 ## Course metadata structure
 Each provider's `generated_courses.json` metadata file should conform to the following format so that it can be loaded into the DynamoDB metadata table: